 - Impact of COVID-19 on clinical outcomes and health care services among people living with HIV and health care workers (HCWs) in 5 provinces in Mozambique: a cohort study (2021-2022) (protocol-driven)

-- Knowledge, attitude, practices and perceptions regarding COVID-19 prevention measures and access to health care among adult population and HCWs in high-risk districts in Zambézia Province (protocol-driven)
+- Knowledge, attitude, practices and perceptions regarding COVID-19 prevention measures and access to health care among the adult population and HCWs in high-risk districts in Zambézia Province (protocol-driven)

 - Acceptability of COVID-19 vaccination among higher-risk populations in Zambézia Province, Mozambique (protocol-driven)